Dog Bite Live Transfers for Personal Injury Law Firms

 Are these dog bite live transfers?

 Yes.
-Dog Bite callers can be routed live to your intake line during approved hours when availability exists.
+Dog Bite callers can be routed live to your intake line during approved hours after routing fit is confirmed.

 What screening questions are asked?